Zuellni/ComfyUI-Custom-Nodes/README.md

 pip install -r custom_nodes\Zuellni\requirements.txt
 ```
 ## Custom Nodes
 A bunch of custom/modded nodes.
 Most work with multiple images/latents.
+All required models are currently downloaded to the huggingface `.cache` directory.
 ### Aesthetic Filter
 Returns `x` best images and a `list` of their indexes based on [cafe_aesthetic](https://huggingface.co/cafeai/cafe_aesthetic)/[cafe_waifu](https://huggingface.co/cafeai/cafe_waifu) scoring.
 If both are `False` then it acts like `LatentFromBatch` and returns 1 image with 1-based index.
 ### Aesthetic Select